jon-harper/OmniBox/docs/assembly/cpu.md

 {% import 'assembly.md' as assy %}

-This section is optional.
-If you are not using a SoC CPU like a Raspberry Pi, use a fourth [side panel][side] in that assembly section.
+If you are not using a SoC CPU like a Raspberry Pi, use a fourth [side panel][side] in that assembly section and skip this page.

 ## Overview